-Opportunities such as internships are a great way to step into the job market, meet people and learn more about the work they are interested in.
+Opportunities such as internships are a great way to step into the job market, meet people and learn more about the work you are interested in.

-I am currently an intern at the marketing agency Flow Communications (www.flowsa.com).
+I am currently an intern at Flow Communications.
 Based on my experience as a young woman early on in her career, I’ve compiled eight tips on how to be a great intern.
 These are things I’ve learnt along the way.

 It is important to be aware of what you want to achieve and set your goals from the get-go.
 As an intern, you are still discovering some of your capabilities, and having clear objectives when tapping into a new learning space will help you become organised and focused.